Radon is not static, it changes hour by hour as your home ‘breathes’

 How to read this figure:

-• the horizontal axis is the “radon testing period” which are increasingly longer duration radon tests.
+- the horizontal axis is the “radon testing period” which are increasingly longer duration of radon tests.
 The shortest test is taken hourly, while the longest test is taken over 180 days.

-Real time radon readings from over 50 properties across Canada demonstrating that short term tests (hourly to 60 days) can have a significantly different radon reading from the actual residential radon level.
+Real-time radon readings from over 50 properties across Canada demonstrate that short-term tests (hourly to 60 days) can have significantly different radon readings from the actual residential radon level.

 What does it mean?

-If you are just looking at radon in a one hour ‘snap shot’ it can vary up to 1000 Bq/m3 from a properties’ actual average.
+If you are just looking at radon in a one-hour ‘snapshot’ it can vary up to 1000 Bq/m3 from a property’s actual average.
 This is an incredible fluctuation.
 But if the radon test is lengthened to 90+ days, the measured radon level is the best representation of the real radon level.

 Consequently, a result of these normal fluctuations is that measuring radon over a short period (hours or days) will often give a false reading compared to what is the average for a long period (several months).
 This false reading can be a false positive or a false negative, meaning you might think you have a problem when you don’t, or (worse) you think you’re safe when you are not.